Bobsleigh at the 2010 Winter Olympics – Four-man: Practice

 Supplemental training was offered on 19 February 2010 to both the two-woman and four-man bobsleigh events out of caution and further preparation for both events that would take place the following week.

 Minor changes were made to the track on 22 February 2010 after bobsleigh four-man teams from Latvia and Croatia rolled over in supplementary training.
 Following a meeting with 11 team captains, training runs were postponed by the FIBT until later that day to adjust the shape of turn 11 so it would be easier for sleds to get through the rest of the track without crashing.
 FIBT spokesman Don Krone stated that "...some drivers have been experiencing difficulties transitioning from turn 11 to turn 12."
 As a result, Krone stated that "The FIBT track commission, in conjunction with VANOC and with advice from a number of team captains, are working on the shape of turn 11 to make it easier for drivers to get high enough on 11 to turn 12 so that they can successfully make it through turn 13."
 Krone also stated that it was common that the profile of corners were changed when it was being used by other sliding disciplines (luge and skeleton).

 After track alterations were done on 23 February 2010, the two fastest four-man times were done by Germany's Lange and the United States' Holcomb.
 Australia withdrew its four-man team on 23 February 2010 to two of its crew members, Duncan Harvey and Duncan Pugh, suffering concussions.
 Australia chef de mission Ian Chesterman stated that the decision was not taken lightly and was done on the side of safety.
 Meanwhile, Latvia's Janis Minins returned to practice on the 23rd in the wake of the emergency surgery on 12 February in the wake of an appendicitis attack.
 Minis withdrew from the four-man event two days later to crashing twice during practice where one of his crews suffering a concussion and another suffering bruised lungs and elbows.

 Lange had the fastest practice times on the 24th with the final two practices taking place on the 25th.
 That same day, Australia withdrew to injuries to Harvey and Pugh of Australia while Edwin van Calker of the Netherlands withdrew due to a lack of confidence of driving the four-man sled during the event.
 This was also despite no crashes during four-man training had taken place prior to the 24th.
 The Dutch team supported van Calker's decision on this.

-During practice American bobsledder Bill Schuffenhauer was detained by police on 25 February, in the wake of an argument with his fiance, but he was later released for reasons not disclosed by Canadian authorities.
+During practice American bobsledder Bill Schuffenhauer was detained by police on 25 February, in the wake of an argument with his fiancé, but he was later released for reasons not disclosed by Canadian authorities.
 Schuffenhauer competed in the four-man event for Mike Kohn's USA-3 sled.
 USA-3 finished 13th.